 Şevki Topçu, Thibault Jalby, Ecem Çınar, Seda Duran, Ayşe Tuğçe Pınar, Aygül Çınar, Deniz Karadere, Ali Asad, Mazvydas Samuolis

-This soft design approach establishes the paths of the Center within a framework of possibilities and nodal connections which, with the natural thresholds of the island generates a field of curiosity; spaces which can host exhibitions, gardens, events, or even individual moments of scientific adventure.
+This soft design approach establishes the paths of the Center within a framework of possibilities and nodal connections which, with the natural thresholds of the island, generates a field of curiosity; spaces that can host exhibitions, gardens, events, or even individual moments of scientific adventure.
 Solar shaded and wind protected courtyards will provide comfort up to 50% of the time.
-In turn, this strategical organization generates new interactions beyond the island, dialogues between the old city center and the new city; Nemunos Street turns into a bridge to connect the old city center, Daukanto Bridge engages Laisves Street, the Concert and Congress centers and Aleksotas is linked with two other bridge connections, Zalgiris Arena is engaged by mutual outdoor uses.
-This field of interactions and curiosities within Kaunas will become both a natural refuge from it, as well as an agglomeration of its historical and cultural legacy.
+In turn, this strategic organization generates new interactions beyond the island, dialogues between the old city center and the new city; Nemunos Street becomes a bridge to connect the old city center, Daukanto Bridge engages Laisves Street, the Concert and Congress centers, and Aleksotas is linked with two other bridge connections, Zalgiris Arena is engaged with mutual outdoor uses.
+This field of interactions and curiosities within Kaunas will become a natural refuge, as well as an agglomeration of its historical and cultural legacy.